sunshine-protocol/sunshine/docs/drafts/incentives.md

 * [this](https://substrate.recipes/advanced/incentive.html) section on incentives

 ## Incentivizing Voting

+* not necessary if stakeholders have external incentives to work together (ie `MolochDAO`)

 Sustained stakeholder interaction is nontrivial in a digital context (*see [AGP vote turnouts](https://forum.aragon.org/t/evaluating-the-agp-1-voting-results-makes-me-think-we-need-an-aragon-community-token-act/290)*).